 My Mirrorless Camera Bag – The Peak Design Everyday Sling

 After purchasing and returning several items on Amazon, I ultimately landed on the Peak Design Everyday Sling 10L.
-This bag checked all of my boxes and I’ll explain why I think you should give it a go as well.
+I think that this is the best camera sling bag, and this bag checked all of my boxes.
+I’ll explain why I think you should give it a go as well.
 Revisiting my criteria, here’s how the bag performs:

 Comfort: I find this camera bag to be comfortable to carry around, even for extended periods of time.
 The bag itself is lightweight and compact and it holds shape no matter how much or little camera gear you put in it.
 The strap length is adjustable and it contours to allow the bag to hug your body tightly.
 This makes it great not just for walking around, but for active travel as well.
 For instance, I can tighten the strap and carry all of my camera gear on my back while cycling or even running without it bouncing off my back with every step.

 Size: I find that the 10L version of the Everyday Sling is perfect for my needs.
 It’s conveniently sized, and while it’s lightweight and compact, it’s deceptively large.
 It fits all my gear perfectly, even the telephoto lens and teleconverter when they’re attached to the camera body.
 The straps are adjustable to allow for a bit more room and expansion if necessary and the bag can compress down to an impressively small package when empty.
 The compression straps double as a hold for a full sized tripod, although at this point, I only travel with a small Ultrapod.

 The camera bag is designed with airline guidelines in mind so that it will always fit under an airplane seat.
 In addition, it has convenient pockets where I can stash various accessories (SD cards, batteries, etc) and other travel essentials like my passport or phone without impacting the main compartment for the cameras and lenses.